SUE JACKSON - PRINCIPAL

-Clients have different drivers and I coach with a variety of approaches, which build connection and develop trust.
-Our coaching space generates the safety to co-create, collaborate, challenge and determine what is needed for an individual or team to progress in authentic ways, aligned with the Vision of their Organisation and Stakeholders.
+Clients have different drivers and needs.
+I coach with a variety of approaches, which build connection and develop trust.
+Our coaching space generates the safety to co-create, collaborate, challenge and determine what is needed for an individual or team to progress in authentic ways, aligned with the vision of their organisation and stakeholders.

-The leadership skills strengthened through coaching give rise to greater clarity, insightfulness and resilience for self, within teams and in systems.
+The leadership skills strengthened through coaching give rise to greater clarity, leadership and empowerment for self, within teams and in systems.

 I became a coach at a time when I had my own Landscape Architecture practice.